delphidabbler/codesnip/branches/parsnip/Docs/ReadMe.txt

 What is CodeSnip?
 ================================================================================

-DelphiDabbler CodeSnip 4 is a code snippets repository targetted at the Pascal / Delphi programming languages.
+DelphiDabbler CodeSnip 4 is a code snippets repository targeted at the Pascal / Delphi programming languages.
 It can download and display code snippets from the online DelphiDabbler Code Snippets database as well as maintain a database of user-defined snippets.